 Major sources of copper in drinking water are corrosion of household plumbing systems, erosion of natural deposits, and leaching from wood preservatives.
 Health Effects: Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
-Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
+Some people who drink water containing copper in excess of the action level over a relatively short amount of the action level over many years could suffer liver or kidney damage.
 Anyone with Wilson's Disease should consult their personal doctor.